Taxation of super benefits

 There are two key issues for the taxation of defined benefit pensions - the amounts, if any, of tax-free component and untaxed element in the taxable component.

-It is necessary to look closely at all aspects of a defined benefit pension and the client's circumstances to confirm whether there is, in fact, a tax-free component and its amount, as outlined below.
+Tax-free component: it is necessary to look closely at all aspects of a defined benefit pension and the client's circumstances to confirm whether there is, in fact, a tax-free component and its amount, as outlined in the following tables.
 Of particular note is the fact that many defined benefit pensions are not eligible for a tax-free component.

 Tax-free component of defined benefit pensions commenced on or after 1 July 2007

 |Entirely employer-financed, i.e. no member contributions||Pre July 1983 component, as at date pension commenced|

 |Partly member-financed||Pre July 1983 component plus undedicated contributions component as at date pension commenced plus non-concessional contributions made after 1 July 2007|

 Tax-free component of defined benefit pensions commenced before 1 July 2007, following a trigger event